 Applying our Research

 This research will help the public with understanding the mechanism of action of HIV-1 integrase inhibitors and how the virus is able to develop resistance and guide the design of improved inhibitors.

 - Passos DO, Li M, Jóźwik IK, Zhao XZ, Santos-Martins D, Yang R, Smith SJ, Jeon Y, Forli S, Hughes SH, Burke TR Jr, Craigie R, Lyumkis D.

 Research in Plain Language

-We use biochemical, biophysical, and structural techniques such as Nuclear Magnetic Resonance (NMR) and X-ray crystallography to improve our understanding of how one type of virus, the retrovirus, proliferates and thrives.
-HIV (human immunodeficiency virus) is an example of a retrovirus.
+We use biochemical, biophysical, and structural techniques such as cryo-electron microscopy to improve our understanding of how one type of virus, the retrovirus, proliferates and thrives.
+HIV-1 (human immunodeficiency virus) is an example of a retrovirus.
 Unlike most living things, viruses do not have cells that divide; new viruses are assembled in the infected host cell.
 The host cell is then forced to produce many thousands of identical copies of the original virus.

 We focus especially on the role of one key protein: integrase.
 By what means does it process the ends of the viral DNA and insert them into host DNA?
-How is this process interrupted?
-We have identified a cellular protein, barrier-to-integration factor (BAF), that causes viral DNA to compact so that integration into the host cell is no longer possible.
+How can this process be interrupted?
+How do drugs that block HIV-1 replication by inhibiting integrase work?
+How can HIV-1 escape drugs by evolving resistance and how might improved drugs be developed.